awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 1. For **Group size**, enter the initial number of instances for your Auto Scaling group\.

 1. For **Network**, choose a VPC for your Auto Scaling group\.
-**Note**
-Launching instances using a combination of instance types and purchase options is not supported in EC2\-Classic\.
+Launching instances using multiple instance types and purchase options is not supported in EC2\-Classic\.

 1. For **Subnet**, choose one or more subnets in the specified VPC\.
 Use subnets in multiple Availability Zones for high availability\.
 For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing Instances Across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.